b-turan/transformer_pytorch/README.md

 ## Exemplary Execution of main.py
 ```
-python main.py --epochs 30 --train --debug --n_samples 1000000
+python main.py --epochs 30 --train --debug
 ```

 ## Extension
 You can play around with the flags to include more datapoints or to train on a different language pair.
 The code is written in a modular way, so that it can be easily extended to other tasks.
+The number of samples can be reduced to an arbritrary integer, e.g., `--n_samples 1000000`.